erda-project/erda/docs/guides/deploy/How-to-install-Erda.md

-   - set configuration to prepare the Erda and execute the `prepare.sh` script
+   - set configuration to prepare to install Erda and execute the `prepare.sh` script

      - The script will do the following tasks:
        - generate etc SSL